tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   - Use Round-Robin within a class
   - Run higher priority processes first
 - Lottery scheduling
-  - preemtive
+  - preemptive
   - Processes get lottery tickets
   - When a scheduling decision is made a random ticket is chosen
   - Prize for the winner is to access resources
   - High priority processes get more tickets
-- Eariliest deadline first
+- Earliest deadline first
-  - preemtive
+  - preemptive
   - Process needs to announce (i) its presence and (ii) its deadline
   - Scheduler orders processes with respect to their deadline
   - First process in the list (earliest deadline) is run